rglara/rglara.github.io/_posts/2019-05-02-what-do-you-need-to-succeed.md

 {% include side_image.html image="light-bulb-paper.jpg" width="320" height="213" %}

-The opening keynote by Arie Van Bennekum was well-received.
+The opening keynote by <a title="Arie on Twitter" href="https://twitter.com/arievanbennekum">Arie Van Bennekum</a> was well-received.
 I got some great sound bites that gave me a laugh and really ring true:

 <blockquote>
 Don't worry about being late.
 Your competition will be on time.